 Like a book club, but for democracy!

-When we look back on this time, we'll be proud to know we didn't just watch -- we stood up for democracy.
+When we look back on this time, we'll be proud to know we didn't just watch and worry -- we stood up and took action to defend democracy.

 Why a Democracy Club?

 Worrying and following news headlines doesn't change anything.
-Democracy Clubs focus on action and impact.
+Democracy Clubs focus on concrete action and real impact.

-Let’s face it, these are trying times.
+Let’s face it, these are challenging times.
 We need to bring joy to each others’ lives.
-Meaningful community.
-Friendship based on shared values.
-Being a part of something bigger.
+Meaningful friendship.
+Feeling part of something bigger.
 Plus laughter and support.
 Democracy Club provides all these things.

-Download our printable guide, How to Start a Democracy Club, for ideas, instructions, and links to resources.
+Download our guide, How to Start a Democracy Club, for ideas, instructions, and links to resources.

-What kinds of things can a Democracy Club do?
+What kinds of things can Democracy Club do?

-You decide!
-Democracy Clubs are meant to be flexible and effective no matter what your political experience, work status, or educational background.
+Democracy Clubs are meant to be flexible and effective no matter what your political experience, work status, geographic location, or educational background.

 Here are just a few things a Democracy Club can do together: